Blank Check (film): Plot

-Shay Stanley, a teller from the bank, seeks out Preston and his employer Mr. Macintosh, after the realtor who sold the house to Macintosh deposits $300,000 cash with her bank.
-Shay, an undercover FBI agent investigating Biderman for money laundering, is suspicious of the sudden flow of cash that has come through Biderman's bank and follows the trail to Preston/Macintosh.
-Denied a meeting with Macintosh, Preston claims that he handles some of Macintosh's financial affairs and the two end up going on a business date.
-Later, Preston throws an expensive birthday party for himself and Macintosh for which the party planner Yvonne takes at least $40,000 in cash from Preston, claiming it covers the fees for the event.
-Yvonne later gives Preston the party planning bill and cost which is $100,000.
-Preston invites Shay and Henry to the party, with many others showing up.
-At the party, Preston learns that he only has $332 left and that he cannot pay the planner what he owes for the party.
+Shay Stanley, a teller from the bank who is really an undercover FBI agent that is investigating Biderman for money laundering, seeks out Preston and his employer Mr. Macintosh, after the realtor who sold the house to Macintosh deposits $300,000 cash with her bank.
+Suspicious of the sudden flow of cash that has come through Biderman's bank, she follows the trail to Preston/Macintosh.
+Denied a meeting with Macintosh, Preston claims that he handles some of Macintosh's financial affairs, and the two end up going on a business date.
+Later, Preston throws an expensive birthday party for himself and Macintosh, which he later finds out he can't pay for since he only has $332.17 left in his account.

-Still checking on the computer, his dad shows up talking to the so-called Macintosh.
-He tells him that if he sees Preston, to send him home because it is his birthday.
-Preston's dad takes a moment talking about his son and is afraid how he does not want to lose Preston and to grow up and to be like him not having fun.
-He leaves just before Preston starts crying.
-During the party, Preston tells Yvonne that Macintosh has left and there is no more money, the planner shuts the party down, leaving Preston alone in the empty house.
-Quigley, Biderman, and Juice arrive and demand Preston return the money, only to find out Preston has spent all of it in six days; Biderman tells Quigley about adopting the Macintosh name in hopes of inheriting the new life he was hoping for.
-However, Preston escapes, and the three pursue him throughout the property.
+Still checking on the computer, Fred shows up to the party.
+He admits to Macintosh (Preston hidden behind a chair) that he doesn't want to lose Preston, and requests that he lets him go early to celebrate his birthday.
+When Preston tells the planner that Macintosh has left and there is no more money, she shuts the party down, leaving Preston alone in the empty house.
+Quigley, Biderman, and Juice arrive, only to find out Preston has spent all of it in six days.
+Preston escapes, and the three pursue him throughout the property.
 Although Preston manages to fend off his pursuers by using his various purchases, they eventually catch up to him, but the FBI shows up with Shay in time to save him.

 Quigley announces that he is Macintosh, thinking that assuming the false identity would grant him the new life he was seeking after escaping prison.
-However, the FBI arrest Quigley for numerous crimes they intended to charge to Macintosh, along with Biderman and Juice as accomplices.
+However, the FBI arrest Quigley for numerous crimes they intended to charge Macintosh with, along with Biderman and Juice as accomplices.
 Preston bids Henry farewell and shares a goodbye kiss with Shay before returning to his family to celebrate his birthday, now understanding that money cannot buy happiness and that family is what matters most.